 - Do they know what they are getting into?
 Are they motivated to work hard?
 Can they troubleshoot?
 Will they stand and fight when the unavoidable problems come, or will they give up and run?

 All questions are asked with these points in mind.
-There is not normally a factual examination about a scientific subject, but you may be asked to comment on the current work of the group (or the department).
+There may or may not be a brief science examination, and you may be asked to comment on the current work of the group (or the department).

 The best way to prepare for an interview is to gather as much information about the research activities of the group or department as possible (i.e., by reading papers and reviews), and by making sure you know why you would be excited to join this group or department.
 (Only scientific reasons count.)